-Click on covers for purchase information; e-mail me to buy signed copies.
+Click on covers for purchase information; e-mail me to buy signed copies or for bookplates for copies of the book(s) you already own.

 The Forgotten Botanist chronicles Sara Lemmon’s remarkable life, in which she and husband John Gill Lemmon found new plant species in Arizona, California, Oregon, and Mexico and traveled throughout the Southwest with such friends as John Muir and Clara Barton.
 Sara also found time to work as a journalist and as an activist in women’s suffrage and forest conservation.